SEE FULL CALENDAR

 “As we look forward, the DGSOM will continue to align with UCLA in implementing a school-wide flexwork strategy that is equitable, data-driven, productive, and – as the name indicates – flexible.
 Your continued collaboration and problem-solving mindset will be essential to our success in this exciting new chapter for the DGSOM.”

-Kelsey Martin, MD, PhD, Dean of the David Geffen School of Medicine at UCLA
+Steve Dubinett, MD, Interim Dean of the David Geffen School of Medicine at UCLA

 For more than one year, the majority of the UCLA workforce has worked together in a hybrid fashion (with most members working remotely) to advance our mission.
 This year-long pilot has proven that our workforce, on balance, and in many arenas, can be productive in a flexwork work environment.